wineslab/open-ran-commercial-traffic-twinning-dataset/README.md

     - `mgen-script-scope.mgn`: MGEN script running at the UE, used to start the MGEN listening process.
     - `mgen.csv`: Application-layer KPMs collected from the MGEN logs and converted to a .csv file.
     - `ue_metrics.csv`: PHY- and MAC-layer KPMs collected at the UE side.
-    - `ue.log`: log file of the UE protocol stack.
+    - `ue.log`: log file of the UE cellular protocol stack.